 In New Mexico, there are two key paths that define the planning and operation of the transmission system.
-Path 48 controls the operation of the northern part of the state, and Path 47 controls the operation of the southern part of the state as illustrated in Figure 2-Q. Orange lines represent transmission lines in Path 48.
-Purple lines represent transmission lines in Path 47.
-Black and grey colored lines represent transmission that is external to that of Path 47 or Path 48.
+Path 48 controls the operation of the northern part of the state, and Path 47 controls the operation of the southern part of the state illustrated in Figure 2-Q. Orange lines represent transmission lines in Path 48.
+Purple lines represent transmission that is external to that of Path 47 or Path 48.
 Assets within each path comprise a combination of PNM and non-PNM owned lines and/or stations.
 Any transaction that takes place on the PNM system with neighboring systems is bound by the operation of these paths.